Rachid Taha: Personal life and death

 Taha was described as "gregarious" and "quick with a smile."
 A person who liked to party throughout the night, he also had a cosmopolitan group of friends.
 Taha was quoted as saying "I've never wanted to just stay in my own neighborhood, my own community ...
 It's a kind of conformism.
 You have to be adventurous."

 Taha was not fond of contemporary French cinema and said "I'd much rather watch some dumb Hollywood movie than another haute bourgeois auteurist piece of crap."
 He was a critic of the Bush administration although he made comments favoring a bombing raid on Iran, and said that "Iran shouldn't be allowed to have nukes."

 Taha suffered from Chiari malformation diagnosed in 1987.
 "I'm tired of people thinking I'm a drunk on stage.
 While these are the symptoms of Arnold Chiari disease.
 I'm stumbling because I'm losing my balance.
 I'm wavering.
-It generates a disruption in the body."Taha died from a heart attack in his sleep on 12 September 2018, six days before his 60th birthday.
-He is survived by his longtime partner Véronique Pré and their son, Lyes.
+It generates a disruption in the body."

+Taha died from a heart attack in his sleep on 12 September 2018, six days before his 60th birthday.
 A posthumous album, Je suis Africain, previously finished before his death, was released on September 20, 2019.